nicholas-ko-zy/nicholas-ko-zy.github.io/_projects/covid_dtw.md

 #### Cleaning

-I wrote a simple for-loop to iterative calculate the inertia for each n-clusters.
+I wrote a simple for-loop to iteratively calculate the inertia for each n number of clusters.

 {% highlight python %}
 # Step 1: Initialise empty array to store inertia values